ircv3/ircv3-specifications/extensions/reg-core-3.3.md

 | --- | ------------------- | ------------------------------------------------------------------------------ |
 | 923 | `RPL_VERIFYSUCCESS` | `:<server> 923 <user_nickname> <accountname> :Account verification successful` |

-The IRC server SHOULD also send an `RPL_AUTHENTICATION_SUCCESS` numeric.
+The IRC server SHOULD also send an `RPL_LOGGEDIN` (900) numeric and consider the client to be logged in to the account that has been successfully verified.

 Upon error, the IRC server MUST send an error code that is relevant.
 We suggest these
 numerics: